 FERPA Release Form

 As part of our system for protecting the confidentiality of your student records, you must complete Birthingway’s FERPA Release form in order for us to be able to discuss your records with your parent, spouse/partner or other persons/organizations.
-Please turn in this completed form to Birthingway’s front office.
-You can also use this form to cancel a previous FERPA Release form.
+Please email this completed form to email@example.com or call 503-760-3131 to request our current mailing address.

 Credits may be transferred from colleges or universities that are regionally accredited or authorized to confer degrees in or from Oregon.
 Transfer credit may only be accepted from non-regionally accredited schools with the express permission of the Oregon Office of Degree Authorization.
 If approved by ODA, Birthingway may accept credit in transfer from colleges or universities institutionally accredited by a U.S. Department of Education approved accrediting body, or from other institutions on a case-by-case basis depending upon accreditation status.